 5. Howler Monkeys

 Howler Monkeys are the loudest monkeys in the world and they call to let other monkeys know about thier territory.
-The monkey’s whooping bark or roar sound usually produces during the morning and at the end of the day.
-It is scientifically known as Alouatta that can grow between 22 to 36 inches with a tail length between 23 to 36 inches.
+The monkey’s whooping bark or roar sound is usually produced during the morning and at the end of the day.
+It is scientifically known as Alouatta and can grow between 22 to 36 inches with a tail length between 23 to 36 inches.
 The average weight of a howler monkey is between 15 to 22 pounds.
 The avarage lifespan of a monkey is between 15 to 20 years in the wild.
 These monkeys are mostly seen in Central and South America.
+It is also listed as one of the animals with long tails.

 6. Macaques